AbbasGas/word-of-the-day/README.md

 # EN-dictionary

+## About

 An API of the word of the day using Web Scrapping through the Cheerio library

-## About

 ## Teach Stack

 - ExpressJS - Node.js web application framework
 - Cheerio - Web Scrapping
+- axios - Promise based HTTP client for the browser and node.js
 - ESLint

 ## Set Up